novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 Once again, Lee Hyun-woo recalled something from Kim Sung-moo’s autobiography.

-Although no parent has a finger that doesn’t hurt, Kim Sung-moo particularly cherished his eldest daughter.
+Although no parent has no finger that doesn’t hurt (a saying in Korea that reflects how every parent has their own unique concerns for each child), Kim Sung-moo particularly cherished his eldest daughter.

 When Kim Ah-young first joined the hotel to inherit it, he stayed at Seorabeol Hotel for a month, openly showing his concern.